 Chapel Porth Beach

-At high tide the rocky shore is a little cramped so head to the National Trust cafe just up from the beach where in winter sipping a hot chocolate and watching the ocean is a popular pastime as is tucking in to the café’s legendary 'hedgehog' ice creams, a concoction of Cornish ice cream, covered in clotted cream and topped with crushed hazelnuts.
-The dramatic ruins of the old Wheal Coates tin mine are perched on the cliffs above the beach, and the walk from here around the coast to the village of St Agnes gives stunning views.
+At high tide the rocky shore is a little cramped so head to the cafe just up from the beach where in winter sipping a hot chocolate and watching the ocean is a popular pastime, as is tucking in to the café’s legendary 'hedgehog' ice creams, a concoction of Cornish ice cream, covered in clotted cream and topped with crushed hazelnuts.
+The dramatic ruins of the old Wheal Coates tin mine are perched on the cliffs above the beach, and the walk from there around the coast to the village of St Agnes gives stunning views.

-Please note: Dogs are welcome on this beach except between Easter Sunday and 30 September when a seasonal dog ban is in place between 10am and 6pm (2021)
+Please note: Dogs are welcome on this beach except in July and August when a seasonal dog ban is in place between 10am and 6pm (2021)